civicrm/civicrm-dev-docs/docs/testing/phpunit.md

 </phpunit>
 ```

 At a minimum, the `bootstrap.php` script should register CiviCRM's class-loader.
-One mighty initially write:
+One might initially write:

 ```php
 require_once '/var/www/sites/all/modules/civicrm/CRM/Core/ClassLoader.php';